zubinchopra/portaldocs/portal-sdk/generated/portalfx-authentication.md

     // Get the token passed to the controller var portalAuthorizationHeader = PortalRequestContext.Current.GetCorrelationData<AuthorizationCorrelationProvider>();
     if (portalAuthorizationHeader == null) {
-        // This should never happen, the auth module should have returned 401 if there wasn�t a valid header present throw new HttpException(401, "Unauthorized");
+        // This should never happen, the auth module should have returned 401 if there wasn't a valid header present throw new HttpException(401, "Unauthorized");
     }
-�

     // Exchange it for the token that should pass to downstream services var exchangedAuthorizationHeader = GetExchangedToken(portalAuthorizationHeader, intuneClientId, intuneClientCert, "https://graph.windows.net/");
-�

     // Call downstream service with exchanged header var headers = new NameValueCollection();
     headers.Add("Authorization", exchangedAuthorizationHeader);
     webApiClient.GetAsync(uri, "MyOperation", headers);
-�

     // Helper method to exchange tokens
     string GetExchangedToken(string portalAuthorizationHeader, string clientId, X509Certificate2 clientCertificate, string resource) {

-        // proof that the intune extension is making the token request ��� var clientAssertion = new ClientAssertionCertificate(clientId, clientCertificate);
+        // proof that the intune extension is making the token request var clientAssertion = new ClientAssertionCertificate(clientId, clientCertificate);

-    �
-    ��� // proof that the request originated from the portal and is on behalf of a valid user ��� var accessToken = GetAccessTokenFromAuthorizationHeader(portalAuthorizationHeader);
+               // proof that the request originated from the portal and is on behalf of a valid user var accessToken = GetAccessTokenFromAuthorizationHeader(portalAuthorizationHeader);
-    ��� var userAssertion = new UserAssertion(accessToken, "urn:ietf:params:oauth:grant-type:jwt-bearer");
+               var userAssertion = new UserAssertion(accessToken, "urn:ietf:params:oauth:grant-type:jwt-bearer");

-    �
-    ��� // the actual token exchange
+               // the actual token exchange
-    ��� var exchangedToken = authContext.AcquireToken(resource, clientAssertion, userAssertion);
+               var exchangedToken = authContext.AcquireToken(resource, clientAssertion, userAssertion);

-    �
-    ��� return exchangedToken.GetAuthorizationHeader();
+               return exchangedToken.GetAuthorizationHeader();
     }
-�

     string GetAccessTokenFromAuthorizationHeader(string authorizationHeader) {
-        // The header will be in the form "Bearer ey��MZ"
+        // The header will be in the form "Bearer ey......MZ"
         // The access token in the last part of the header var separator = new char[] { ' ' };
         var accessToken = authorizationHeader.Split(separator, StringSplitOptions.RemoveEmptyEntries).LastOrDefault();

-    �
-    ��� return accessToken;
+               return accessToken;
     }
->>>>>>> 6aa1e260bbe9276ddd69af39dd671090d0b489ac
 ```

 <a name="calling-other-services-accessing-claims"></a>